NACAM Formula 4 Championship

 The North and Central American (NACAM) Formula 4 Championship is a formula racing series run to FIA Formula 4 regulations.
 The inaugural season was held over 2015 and 2016.

 History

 Gerhard Berger and the FIA Singleseater Commission launched Formula 4 in March 2013.
 The goal of the Formula 4 was to make the ladder to Formula 1 more transparent.
-Besides sporting and technical regulations, costs are also regulated.
-A car to compete in this category may not exceed €30'000 and a single season in Formula 4 may not exceed €100'000.
+Besides sporting and technical regulations, costs were also regulated.
+A car to compete in this category may not exceed €30,000 and a single season in Formula 4 may not exceed €100,000.
 NACAM Formula 4 was the last series to start in 2015 and the eighth Formula 4 category overall.

 Alexandra Mohnhaupt made history in 2018 as the first female driver to win a race to Formula 4 regulations, the Mexican driver winning the first and second races at the fourth round of the 2017–18 season.

 Car

-The NACAM Formula 4 car is similar to the cars used in Australia and the United Kingdom utilising Mygale monocoque and carbon fibre frames running Ford 1.6L EcoBoost engines.
+Similarly to other Formula 4 championships, NACAM F4 uses the Tatuus F4-T421 chassis.
+They are powered by inline 4, 1.4 litre turbocharged engines provided by Abarth.
+Tyres are supplied by Pirelli.